jocelynthode/nixos-config/README.md

 ./bootstrap.sh [--encrypt-root] --hostname=<hostname> --disk=/dev/to/disk
 ```

-6. Setup additional secrets in `secrets.nix` for new host

-7. Setup new age file if needed
+7. Setup new age key if needed

 8. Rekey your secrets